 Much like an audio interface, a microphone processor powers your mic and enhances your voice.
 The major difference is its advanced capabilities.
 The DBX 286S for example gives your voice a grander feel and added punch, so you sound crystal clear.

 They’re also great at removing unwanted noises in the background by cleaning up your audio.
 Harsh sounding words that begin with S, P, and B are also reduced, this makes them softer on the ears.
+Buy on Amazon USA or Amazon UK.

 A broadcasting desk is a central control system to manage several channels of audio.
 For example, you can connect 2 microphones, a CD player, and a mobile phone, then enhance the audio and adjust the volume controls.

 Professional radio stations use these for easier control of several pieces of equipment in one place.
 Broadcasting desks like the Behringer DX2000USB have 7 channels that let you mix and fade audio relatively easy.
+Buy on Amazon USA or Amazon UK.

 Broadcasting desks come in many different shapes and sizes, some offering more than others.
 For a run down of the best broadcasting desks on offer then head here.